BlockchainLabsNZ/etheal-contracts/audit/readme.md

 ## Observations

-- The `AbstractVirtualToken` contract uses some complex logic which is only really understandable by an experienced developer.
+The `AbstractVirtualToken` contract uses some complex logic which is only really understandable by an experienced developer.
 The average investor who might inspect the contracts would not be able to understand what is happening with the bitwise operations and the "MASK"s being used.
 We recommend further documentation for the "MASK" concept in this contract.

+There is no contract source verification for `EthealNormalSale` and `EthealDeposit`.
+When attempting to verify these contracts using truffle migration deployment the following error message was output:

+> ERROR | The Contract solidity compilation has exceeded the maximum timeout/memory limit that we can safely process.
+Automated source code verification is unavailable for this source code.

+The error message was produced as a result of cloning the master branch from the following repository [BlockchainLabsNZ/etheal-contracts](https://github.com/BlockchainLabsNZ/etheal-contracts).
+Truffle v4.1.3 (core: 4.1.3) Solidity v0.4.19 (solc-js) were used.

+Upon successful deployment from the [2_deploy_contract.js](https://github.com/BlockchainLabsNZ/etheal-contracts/blob/migration_testing/migrations/2_deploy_contracts.js) file using `truffle migrate` contracts were then flattened using [alcuadrado/truffle-flattener](https://github.com/alcuadrado/truffle-flattener).

+The resulting source was then provided to both [(v1)](https://kovan.etherscan.io/verifyContract) and [(v2)](https://kovan.etherscan.io/verifyContract2?a=) of the Etherscan contract verification tool.

 ## Conclusion